 MINOR BLASTING.
-A blasting operation that meets all of the following criteria: quantity of rock to be blasted does not exceed 100 cubic yards per shot, bore hole diameter does not exceed 2", hole depth does not exceed 12', maximum charge weight does not exceed 8 pounds of explosives per delay and the initiation of each charge will be separated by at least 10 milliseconds.
+A blasting operation that meets all of the following criteria: quantity of rock to be blasted does not exceed 100 cubic yards per shot, bore hole diameter does not exceed 2 inches, hole depth does not exceed 12 feet, maximum charge weight does not exceed 8 pounds of explosives per delay and the initiation of each charge will be separated by at least 8 milliseconds.
 The maximum charge weight shall not exceed the Scaled Distance as shown below:

-Distance from Blast Site
+Distance from Blast Site Scale-Distance

-iuii oc mom blast site Seale Distance

-(In Feet) Feet) Factor
+(In Feet) Factor

-0 300 Mandatory Seismic Monitoring
+0 - 300 Mandatory Seismic Monitoring

 301 - 5,000 55

-5,000+ 65
+5.000+ 65